 Playing was always at the heart of making music.
 Writing has been a way to organize, to communicate the structure and the parts to other musicians, but in most situations I would need to play a part and be there in body and soul.
-I started in my hometown Brasilia with the band Tonton Macoute, where I would program drums and keyboards, I would play some sound-effect percussion and yes, I would sing too.
+I learned most of the music I know through playing.
+I started in my hometown Brasília with the band Tonton Macoute, where I would program drums and keyboards, I would play some percussion sing.
 That was a very experimental environment and it really shaped the kind of musician I am.

-After the band broke-up I started playing more guitar and keyboards, I had to become more independent and I also got into this acoustic period when nothing was plugged, it was just the nylon string guitar, with that bossa sound, and the piano.
+After the band broke-up I started playing more guitar and keyboards, I had to become more independent and then I got into this acoustic period, it was just the classic guitar, with that bossa sound, and the piano.
 I even learned how to tune my piano, which proved very useful for a while, it really helped to pay the bills in Rio through some slow times.

-Then I got to play a Fender guitar with some bands, Tatanka Dandara, Uisque Disque and Infinito Ltda.
+Then I got to play the Fender guitar with some bands, Tatanka Dandara, Uisque Disque and Infinito Ltda.
 I also learned a lot playing along the great Rubão Sabino.

 I also got deeper into playing percussion and experimented a lot with recycled metal parts, my truck spring chops were at their best.
 I was part of Musik Fabrik, with Antonio Espirito Santo, Charanga 3D, O Sotaque da Socata and GRMJ.
 These were mostly full percussion ensembles.

-I put so many bands with different peole together it’s hard to mention without forgetting someone.
+I put many bands together, with different peole, it’s hard to mention names without forgetting someone.
 I had a really nice Trio with Ricardo Dias Gomes on keyboard and Edinho on percussion.
 We did my first solo concert ever at the legendary “Beco das Garrafas” the stage where Bossa Nova is supposed to have come to life.